selamgit/segmentation_with_U-net/README.md

 Like on the original u-net, the modified architecture applied the same number of feature channels in upsampling part allow propagating context information to higher resolution layers.

-One of the major modifications is that the original u-net used stochastic gradient descent optimizer (Ronneberger et al., 2015), but this modified u-net architecture used Adam optimizer (Kingma and Ba, 2014) to minimize the categorical cross-entropy objective.
+One of the modifications is that the original u-net used stochastic gradient descent optimizer (Ronneberger et al., 2015), but this modified u-net architecture used Adam optimizer (Kingma and Ba, 2014) to minimize the categorical cross-entropy objective.

 ### Data augmentation

-Since the available dataset is small (only 30 images), an extensive amount of data augmentations has been applied to improve the performance of the network.
+Since the available dataset is small, an extensive amount of data augmentations has been applied to improve the performance of the network.

 The main goal of such augmentations is to prevent the network from memorizing